 UCIL was a pesticide manufacturing plant that produced the insecticide carbaryl.
 Carbaryl was discovered by the American company Union Carbide Corporation, which owned a significant share in UCIL.
 As an intermediary, UCIL produced carbaryl using methyl isocyanate (MIC).
-Other techniques of producing the ultimate product are available, but they are more expensive.
+Other techniques for producing the ultimate product are available, but they are more expensive.
 The very toxic chemical MIC is extremely dangerous to human health.
 Residents of Bhopal in the area of the pesticide plant began to feel irritated by the MIC and began fleeing the city.

 - During the buildup to the spill, the plant’s safety mechanisms for the highly toxic MIC were not working.
+The alarm off tanks of the plant had not worked properly.

 - Many valves and lines were in disrepair, and many vent gas scrubbers were not working, as was the steam boiler that was supposed to clean the pipes.